WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 2.9.1 =
+= 2.9.2 =
-Bug fixes and new features.
-Check the Changelog for more details or the release post on WebberZone
+Bug fixes and new features;
+Check the Changelog for more details